 \subsection{Joule losses}

 Figure~\ref{fig:6} illustrates the Joule losses predicted by our theoretical model as a function of the amplitude of the RESET pulse.
 In Fig.~\ref{fig:6}(a), a scenario is presented where $\alpha_{off} < 2$, suggesting a parameter-based RESET pulse configuration for optimal energy efficiency.
 In this case, the curve $Q/Q_{opt}$ versus $V_+$ has a minimum at $V_+=2v_{off}/(2-\alpha)$ for any value $\alpha$.
-However, the minimum's abscissa of this curve falls within (or outside) the range $(v_{off},V_+^{max})$ for $\alpha_{off}\in(0,4/3)$ ($\alpha_{off}\in(4/3,2)$).
+However, the abscissa of the minimum of this curve falls within (outside) the range $(v_{off},V_+^{max})$ for $\alpha_{off}\in(0,4/3)$ ($\alpha_{off}\in(4/3,2)$).
 In the latter situation, $\hat{V}_+$ should be set to the upper limit $V_+^{max}$ within the permissible range.

 In contrast, Fig.~\ref{fig:6}(b) presents the scenario where $\alpha_{off} \geq 2$, showing that the lowest energy cost is obtained when the maximum positive pulse is used.
 Here, regardless of the specific value assigned to $\alpha_{off}$, the energy $Q$ dissipated in the device, compared to its optimal counterpart $Q_{opt}$, consistently reduces to 1 when $V_+=V_+^{max}$.